jngong/expedia-eco/project-worksheet.md

 - [Body Parser](https://github.com/expressjs/body-parser) to parse html into json for CRUD functionality
 - [Nodemon](https://www.npmjs.com/package/nodemon) as a dev-dependency to continuously run our development server
 - [Sequelize-CLI](https://sequelize-guides.netlify.com/) to help us create our database

+## Expected Issues

+- Coding certain components may be more complex than anticipated - teamwork!
+Divide and conquer!
+- Expedia is a large and fairly complex site - adjust MVP, discuss leaving off extra functionality with UX
+- One of us may get caught up in a less important function or stuck on a complex one - regular check-ins throughout the day

 ## Issues and Resolutions